Greenwashing in Sustainable Tourism & Responsible Travel

 Without confidence in organisations’ claims, consumers are unable to decide their green purchasing, since they do not know who or what to trust.
 As a result, greenwash could endanger a whole market for green purchases and can damage the marketing of the virtuous companies, and take up of sustainability as a whole.

-How can you spot and avoid Greenwashing?
+Greenwashing: How to spot and avoid it?

 Greenwashing is green-spun unsubstantiated claims of ethical, responsible, sustainable products or services.

-At the most simple level, greenwashing may be as blatant as a ‘green’ name, slogan or packaging aesthetic: token efforts to create a green perception, without any green credentials or evidence offered.
+At the most simple level, greenwashing may be as blatant as a ‘green’ colour, name, slogan or packaging aesthetic: token efforts to create a green perception, without any green credentials or evidence offered.

 Further examples may be demonstrated in inconsistent messaging, such as text including unsubstantiated claims in an organisation’s policies, but not repeated on its product or service information, and not backed up by data evidence or demonstrated in reality.